Woooderson/EpidemicSimulator/README.md

 # EpidemicSimulator
 An epidemic simulator using a slightly modified SIR model to account for estimated deaths

+Small project assignment at Stockholm University in 2015.